 The USS Richmond K. Turner (DLG-20/CG-20 was a cruiser designated as a destroyer leader belonging to the Leahy class.
-It was named in the honor of Admiral Kelly Turner, who served in the United States Navy during World War II, best known as the commanding officer in the Pacific theater of operations.
-The USS Richmond K. Turner was built at the New York Shipbuilding Corporation's shipyards in New Jersey as one of the nine Leahy-class double ended guided missile destroyers and was launched in April 1963, having Mrs. Claude V. Ricketts as a sponsor.
+It was named in honor of Admiral Kelly Turner, who served in the United States Navy during World War II, best known as the commanding officer in the Pacific Theater of Operations.
+The USS Richmond K. Turner was built at the New York Shipbuilding Corporation's shipyards in New Jersey as one of the nine Leahy-class double-ended guided missile destroyers and was launched in April 1963, having Mrs. Claude V. Ricketts as a sponsor.

 Technical Features of the USS Richmond K. Turner (DLG-20/CG-20)

 Beam: 55 ft

 Complement: 37 officers, 408 enlisted

 Armament: 2x Mark 10 Terrier SAM; 1x ASROC ASW system; 4x 3in/50 guns; 6x 12.75in ASW TT

 History of the USS Richmond K. Turner (DLG-20/CG-20)

 Once it was commissioned for the US Navy service with Captain Douglas C. Plate in command, the ship left for San Diego, where it remained stationed for several months before sailing for the Western Pacific to serve as a missile support ship as part of the Task Force 77.